Habutiii/tp/docs/DeveloperGuide.md

 >
 > **Extensions:**
 > - 2a.
 Missing required fields.
 >   - 2a1.
-System displays: “ERROR: Missing required fields.
-Required: n/, p/, e/, a/.”
+System displays: "Invalid command format!" and specifies the required parameters.
+>   - 2a2.
+Agent provides all the required parameters.
->   - Use case ends.
+>   - Use case resumes from step 2.
 >
 > - 2b.
 Invalid parameter format.
 >   - 2b1.
-System displays specific error message (e.g., “Phone must be a valid number”).
+System displays specific error message (e.g., "Phone numbers should be 3 to 15 digits.").
 >   - 2b2.
 Agent corrects input.
 >   - Use case resumes from step 2.
 >
 > - 3a.
 Duplicate detected.
 >   - 3a1.
-System displays: “DUPLICATE CLIENT: A client with the same phone/email already exists.”
+System displays: "This person already exists in the address book".
 >   - 3a2.
-Agent may use edit INDEX instead.
+Agent may consider using UC02 to edit existing client details, if required.
 >   - Use case ends.

 ---

-### Use case: `edit`
+### UC02 Use case: `edit`

 > **System:** Insurance Management App
 > **Actor:** Insurance Agent
 >
 > **MSS:**
-> 1. Agent issues edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]... command.
+> 1. Agent issues `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]...` command.
 > 2. System validates the index and input fields.
 > 3. System checks for duplicates (name + phone).
 > 4. If valid, system updates client details and displays confirmation.